Honors Program & Lasch Fellowship

 Lasch Fellows are invited to complete one or both semesters of HIS 500 and HIS 501, courses designed to introduce graduate students to the history of the historical profession, styles of writing, historical methods, and the functions of history as criticism and as social memory.

 These courses can be a capstone to your history major and, if you are considering graduate school, will introduce you to professional historical study.
-Because these graduate-level courses require a significant amount of reading and writing, most Lasch Fellows do not also participate in the Honors Program, although they may.
+Because these graduate-level courses require a significant amount of reading and writing, most Lasch Fellows do not also participate in the Honors Program, although they may with permission of the director of undergraduate studies.
 Those who successfully complete either or both semesters of the course will be recognized at graduation as Christopher Lasch Fellows in History-- named for a distinguished historian and social critic who worked in our department from 1970-1994.

 Requirements for Distinction in History